Kenol001/Covid-child-health-analysis/d_docs/1_README.md

 ## Overview

 This folder contains the detailed documentation for the **Child Health and Vaccination Analysis** project.
-The documentation explains the analytical process used to explore vaccination coverage, risk factors, and barriers affecting child health in Kenya.
+The documentation explains the analytical process used to explore vaccination coverage, risk factors, and barriers affecting child vaccination and treatment  in Kenya during covid outbreak.

 ## Contents